 - Roll-out approach: This approach prioritises models based on the materiality of risk and tolerance to model risk - The three lines of defence (LoD) model: This includes model development and the owner, validation and audit functions as the three pillars of MRM, referred to as 1LoD, 2LoD, and 3LoD, respectively - Risk rating of models: Models are assigned a risk rating based on their materiality, complexity and usage, which are key determinants in prioritising revalidation and decisions on levels of control for individual models - Model inventory: FSA requires a firm-wide inventory to be maintained by 2LoD, that is, the validation team - Model lifecycle: FSA has emphasised carrying out effective reviews and anticipating challenges in every step of the model life cycle - Documentation: Comprehensive documentation should be maintained during all steps of the model lifecycle, and processes are to be set out in policies and procedure documents - Model validation: The model validation team must be independent, and have the authority to grant full approval, conditional approval or reject use of the model.
-Validation should follow a risk-based approach, where the frequency, rigour, and scope of validation are commensurate with the risk of the model - Ongoing monitoring (OM): OM should be performed by 1LoD that is, the development team to identify any deterioration in model performance due to macro changes - Audit: The audit team, also referred to as 3LoD, is responsible for verifying the overall effectiveness of the MRM framework - Vendor and external resources: There is an increased focus on selection of appropriate vendors, requesting as much information as possible and performing validation on the same.
+Validation should follow a risk-based approach, where the frequency, rigour, and scope of validation are commensurate with the risk of the model - Ongoing monitoring (OM): OM should be performed by 1LoD, i.e.., the model development team to identify any deterioration in model performance - Audit: The audit team, also referred to as 3LoD, is responsible for verifying the overall effectiveness of the MRM framework - Vendor and external resources: There is an increased focus on selection of appropriate vendors, requesting as much information as possible and performing validation on the same.
 Contingency plans are needed in case the vendors are not available.
-For tasks performed by external resources (e.g. outsourcing), the firm should perform thorough due-diligence and have mechanisms in place to understand the results produced
+For tasks performed by external resources (e.g. outsourcing), the firm should perform thorough due-diligence and have mechanisms in place to understand the results produced - Recent regulatory developments: The most recent work by FSA around analysis of climate-related financial risks was published in September 2023.
+The analysis accounted for impacts of transition risk (impact on business due to changes in regulations, technology, etc.) and physical risk (impact of natural disasters like flooding, etc.) using transaction level data from 49 regional banks.
+Further, in FY 2024, the FSA and the BoJ plan to jointly conduct climate risk stress-testing in cooperation with three major Japanese banks using scenarios published by the Network for Greening the Financial System (NGFS).
+The NGFS scenarios consists of seven scenarios under four categories.
+The scenarios mainly focus on long to medium term impacts of climate change risk